From Beauty Therapy to Corporate On-Site Massage

-Essential Vitality’s longest standing client, Bytes Software Services, received The Sunday Times award for The 100 Best Small Companies to work for 2016, and regular On-Site Chair Massage was featured as one of the contributing factors to having healthy, happy staff.
+Essential Vitality’s longest standing client, Bytes Software Services, received The Sunday Times award for The 100 Best Small Companies to work for 2020 (and in previous years) with regular On-Site Chair Massage being listed as one of the contributing factors to having healthy, happy staff.

 “Essential Vitality give the best massages!
 For only a 20 minute massage, it really vitalises me for the rest of the working day.
 I’m never too tense now, it has improved my work productivity.”

 Anton Murphy | Account Manager | Bytes Software Services Ltd

 As part of our massage services, Essential Vitality practitioners often give advice on health and wellbeing issues.
 Increasingly, posture and desk ergomonics are being highlighted as a potential cause of repetitive strain and muscular tension.
 As a direct result, our Display Screen Equipment (DSE) Assessment service was introduced to complement our massage services.

 Here, professional advice on ergonomic principles, in line with HSE guidelines, as well as good working practice, is provided for users of display screen equipment.